 - syndesmophytes are classically described as paravertebral ossification running parallel to the spine

-- interspinous ligament ossification can give a "dagger spine" appearance on frontal radiographs
+- linear ossification along the central spine; representing interspinous ligament ossification can give a "dagger spine" appearance on frontal radiographs;

 - ossification of spinal ligaments, joints and discs (with fatty marrow within the ossified disc, best seen on MRI)

 Hip involvement is generally bilateral and symmetric, with uniform joint space narrowing, axial migration of the femoral head sometimes reaching a state of protrusio acetabuli, and a collar of osteophytes at the femoral head-neck junction.

 There can be bridging or fusion of the pubic symphysis.